 - Annual $60,000 stipend, health insurance stipend, tuition, $3,400 travel/ professional development allowance; reimbursable childcare expenses and family leave are also available.

-- One-year fellowship, one starting on June 1 or July 1, 2023, and one starting on August 1, 2023, and with the possibility of a second year contingent on pending funding and satisfactory progress.
+- One-year fellowship, one starting on June 1 or July 1, 2023, and one starting on August 1, 2023, and with the possibility of a second year contingent on satisfactory progress.

 - Postdoctoral fellows will further their research and training agendas through formal mentorship and coursework, seminars, conferences, and other career development activities.